1NF053C/op/packages/blog/src/posts/post.4.ai-cybersecurity-assistant.md

 - Financial cost
 - Maintenance and enhancements

-A tireless mentor needs to know where and when to receive your questions and provide you with guidance or quizzes.
+A tireless coach needs to know where and when to receive your questions and provide you with guidance or quizzes.
 Information that is inaccessible isn't use to you.
 Your answers need to be where you already spend your time and attention.

-A tireless mentor assisting you day and night will cost above zero dollars.
+A tireless coach working for you day and night will cost above zero dollars.

-Mentors still need mentors.
-A mentor needs to continuously improve to keep up with the latest threats and techniques.
+Coaches still need coaches.
+A cybersecurity coach needs to continuously improve to keep up with the latest threats and techniques.

 # <u>Evidence of progress so far</u>